sylow theorems

 Proof:

-Let \(\nu_p(G) = \alpha\), and consider \(F = \{ X \subseteq G:\vert X\vert = p^\alpha \}\) as the set of all subsets of \(G\) with cardinality precisely \(p^\alpha\).
-Note that the cardinality of \(F\) is given by
+Let \(\nu_p(n) = \alpha\), and consider \(F = \{ X \subseteq G:\vert X\vert = p^\alpha \}\) as the set of all subsets of \(G\) with cardinality precisely \(p^\alpha\), and note that the cardinality of \(F\) is given by

-\[{n \choose p^\alpha}\]
+\[{n \choose p^\alpha}.\]

 We observe that \(G\) acts on \(F\) via right multiplication